Elegant destination wedding in Tuscany 2026 with the bride and bridal party in soft yellow and ivory dresses, surrounded by olive trees.

-Color Palettes for Destination Weddings
+Wedding Color Trends 2026 – Curated Palettes for Your Destination Wedding

 The Power of Color in Storytelling